NirajGadhavi09/NirajGadhavi_Portfolio-Main/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App with Available Scripts

-## Available Scripts

 In the project directory, you can run: